gnembon/fabric-carpet/docs/scarpet/language/FunctionsAndControlFlow.md

 will not inherit from `user_defined_exception`, or specify a custom one, in which case your exception will inherit from `exception` > `user_defined_exception` > `parent` > `id`.

+If you don't want your exception to be handled, you can use `error` as the `parent` to throw an error which cannot be handled.

 Deprecated usage: `throw()` (without id): Specify at least the id of your exception

 ### `if(cond, expr, cond?, expr?, ..., default?)`